epicallan/Treq/README.md

  - In Hreq, API types are used directly within API functions via Type Application while in servant-client API types create new API functions for creating API requests.

  - In Hreq, API Request component arguments are provided to the API function through a Heterogeneous list.

+ - Hreq supports the concept of Retry policy, where a request is retried per set retry policy on failure.

 ## Usage Example